-2. Performance of geotechnical, seepage and stability analyses for earthen embankments and abutments.
+3. Performance of geotechnical, seepage and stability analyses for earthen embankments and abutments.

 C. Funding / Estimated Budget

-Total Project Cost $35-40 million (Phase I)
+Total Project Cost

-Estimated A/E Fee 7-9%
+Estimated A/E Fee

-Note: the A/E fee percentage for this project includes all professional design services, and consultant services necessary for proper completion of the Basic Services for the successful completion of the project, including but not limit to: review and verification of the Program Requirements provided by the owner, validation of existing site conditions (but not subsurface or hidden conditions), preparation of cost estimates and design schedules for the project.
-Fees may be negotiated and allocated for Additional Services (e.g., creation of a Program of Requirements, extensive evaluation or validation of site conditions, extensive pre-design investigations, code-required special inspection and testing, Quality Assurance testing during the construction period, and testing due to unforeseen conditions).|
+NOTE: The A/E fee percentage for this project includes all professional design services, and consultant services necessary for proper completion of the Basic Services for the successful completion of the project, including but not limited to: review and verification of the Program of Requirements provided by the Owner, validation of existing site conditions (but not subsurface or hidden conditions), preparation of cost estimates and design schedules for the project.
+Fees may be negotiated and allocated for Additional Services (e.g., extensive

 Click here for the full description